-I hope you enjoyed my conversation with Bill and make sure you connect with me and Bill you can contact him by his website, www.recoveryafterstroke.com and you can also link up with him on Instagram and Facebook.
+I hope you enjoyed my conversation with Bill and make sure you connect with me and Bill you can contact him through his website, www.recoveryafterstroke.com and you can also link up with him on Instagram and Facebook.

 I want to say a big big thank you for supporting positive impact. listening to the show.
 And being part of this movement.
 We are now 11 episodes in and I am uplifted by the support I’ve had from all of you that listen each week.
 Conversations such as this one really do have the potential to change lives.
 I’m genuinely motivated and fired up by you to do what I’m doing here.
 What I do give.
-What I do here gives me so much meaning, knowing that if one of you take just one piece of information away, that changes your life, I will have made a difference.
+What I do here gives me so much meaning, knowing that if one of you takes just one piece of information away, that changes your life, I will have made a difference.

 I want to say a big hello to my listeners in the USA, UK, Canada, Singapore, India, Australia, Italy, and Israel.
-And most of all, please subscribe to the show, as it means those good people over iTunes push the show the rankings.
+And most of all, please subscribe to the show, as it means those good people over iTunes push the show to the rankings.
 I love to hear from our listeners wherever you are in the world.
 So ping me an email if you like [email protected] and rest assured I respond to all emails I get from listeners.
-Until next time, go out into the world. make a positive impact on yourself and others and most of all, improve yourself, inspire others.
+Until next time, go out into the world. make a positive impact on yourself and others and most of all, improve yourself, and inspire others.

 Thanks for listening to the positive impact podcast. improve yourself. inspire others to get involved.
 Check us out at www.positive-impact-movement.com